 Here is everything to know about feeding your cat turkey, including possible health benefits, concerns, and how to properly prepare some tempting turkey tidbits.

 As surprising as it might seem, your demur domesticated cat comes from a long line of carnivores.
 This means that your feline friend needs a strict diet of protein to thrive.

 Wild cats survive on a protein-packed diet of meat that is low in carbs and fats.
 This is why lean, fresh, and organic turkey makes a great treat for your cat.

-When served in moderation, small pieces of turkey can benefit your cat’s health and wellbeing.
-Turkey is an excellent source of protein for cats, which satisfied the bulk of your pet’s nutritional needs.
+When served in moderation, small pieces of turkey can benefit your cat’s health and well-being.
+Turkey is an excellent source of protein for cats, which satisfies the bulk of your pet’s nutritional needs.
 Turkey also contains taurine.
 This essential amino acid can boost your cat’s visionary and dietary health.
 Other important nutrients for cats such as zinc, niacin, vitamin B6 and B12, and selenium are all also present in turkey.

 Not only can turkey improve your cat’s physical health, but it can also enhance her mood.
 The tryptophan in turkey can alleviate your kitty’s stress and improve her sleep.